deeplearning-wisc/cider/README.md

 ### Misc

-A cleanup of the codebase will be conducted soon, which involves removal of verbose pipelines and unused parts in the current version.
+This is the initial version of our codebase, and while the scripts are functional, there is much room for improvement in terms of streamlining the pipelines for better efficiency.
+Additionally, there are unused parts that we plan to remove in an upcoming cleanup soon.
+Stay tuned for more updates.